redgoose/trains/README.md

 * Following PEP8
 * Reserved comments to explain non-obvious code
-* This was my second time (ever) working with a graph other than a basic khanacademy course on algorithms 2 week ago
+* This was my second time (ever) working with a graph other than a basic khanacademy course on algorithms 2 weeks ago

 ### Assumptions
-* Bad data will not be passed to graph object.
+* Really bad data will not be passed to graph object.
 Minimal exception handling has been added

 ### Graph object